pooyadav/LAB1/LAB1_week5/readme.md

-Week 5: In this week we are learning about shared memory, inter-process communication and pipes in processes.
+Week 5: In this week we are learning about inter-process communication using shared memory and pipes in processes.

 Let's start with a shared_memory.c program in LAB1_week5 repo, take 10 mins to do this.